 Husband of influencer Alexis Sharkey was wanted for her murder when he took his own life, police say

-The social media influencer was found dead on Nov.
+The social media influencer was found dead Nov.
 28, 2020

-The husband of Texas Instagram influencer Alexis Sharkey, who was found dead on the side of a road last year, was slated to be charged with murder in connection with her death when he took his own life with a firearm, authorities said Wednesday.
+The husband of Texas Instagram influencer Alexis Sharkey, who was found dead on the side of a road last year, was slated to be charged with murder in connection with her death when he took his own life with a gun, authorities said Wednesday.

 Thomas Sharkey was discovered dead in Florida Wednesday morning when agents with the U.S. Marshals Service tried confronting him at his daughter's Fort Myers home.
 Investigators collected enough evidence to determine he was responsible for his wife's murder, Houston police detective Michael Burrow told reporters.

-"Thomas Sharkey, her husband, is the only person who had the means, motive and opportunity to have committed the murder," he said.
+"Thomas Sharkey, her husband, is the only person who had the means, motive and opportunity to have committed the murder," Burrow said.

-The social media influencer was found dead on Nov.
+Alexis Sharkey was found dead Nov.
 28, 2020.
 The Harris County Institute of Forensic Sciences determined she died from strangulation.
-Investigators said there was evidence the Sharkey's had a history of domestic violence and that Alexis had filed for divorce.
+Investigators said there was evidence the Sharkeys had a history of domestic violence and that Alexis had filed for divorce.

 No one else is suspected in the death of Alexis Sharkey, 26, and no one else is being investigated, authorities said.